RealBirdMan91/PostgreSQL/postgres.md

 );
 ```

-> You can also give the constraint a separate name.
+> With the `CONSTRAINT` keyword you can also give the constraint a separate name.
 This clarifies error messages and allows you to refer to the constraint when you need to change it.

 ```SQL
 CREATE TABLE unicorns(